dhruv-patel-07/dhruv-patel-07/README.md

 ## About me
 > “Man is made by his belief.
 As he believes, so he is.”  - Bhagavad Gita

 Hello!👋🏻 I'm Dhurv Patel, an enthusiastic and motivated individual eager to embark on a career as a full-stack developer.
-I recently graduated with a degree in Bachelor of computer application and am excited to apply my knowledge and skills to real-world projects.
+I recently graduated with a degree in Master of computer application and am excited to apply my knowledge and skills to real-world projects.

 ## Get in touch :coffee: